Carbon Lock-inÂ

 Â

-What began as a paradox has become a foundational framework, with thousands of citations reflecting its influence on research, policy, and the global energy transition.
+What began as a theoretical explanation has become a foundational framework used across research, policy, and industry.

 Applications of Carbon Lock-In